japzi/jspoly/README.md

 # JSPoly
 JSPoly is a Javascript translation of the Boost Polygon Library originally written in C++.
+It can be used to generate the vornoi diagram and medial axis transform of a polygon with holes.

 License : Boost Software License - Version 1.0